 On December 8, 2017, the District entered a cost sharing agreement with Egypt Land Developments ("Egypt Land"), LP, Montera Holdings, LP and the Crossing Church ("Church") (collectively, the "Landowners").
 The District and Landowners have determined that drainage improvements to the property located adjacent to Egypt Lane between Research Forest Boulevard and FM 1488 ("Facilities") are necessary.
 The Landowner's engineer designed and prepared plans and specifications for the Facilities, which were paid by the District and approved by the District's engineer.
 The District and the Landowners agree to share in the construction of the Facilities based on each party's acreage served by the Facilities.
 Church and Egypt Land agree to advance their pro-rata share of the construction costs plus a 10% contingency within 30 days after receipt of the notice of award of the construction contract from the District.
-The Landowners have advanced \$391,330 to the District for this project, of which \$30,343 was advanced in the prior fiscal year.
+The Landowners have advanced \$391,330 to the District for this project, of which \$24,715 was reimbursed and \$127,117 was determined to be owed by the Developer during the current fiscal year.
 The District agrees to reimburse Church and Egypt Land for their pro-rata share of the construction costs from all the sales tax revenue received from businesses located on the property owned by Church and Egypt Land for up to five years from the date of the first reimbursement.
 The District will own and maintain the facilities at the District's sole expense.